Dynatrace/OneAgent-SDK-for-NodeJs/README.md

 - `serviceMethod` Mandatory - a string holding the name of the called remote method
 - `serviceName` Mandatory - a string holding the name of the remote service
-- `serviceEndpoint` Mandatory - a string describing the logical endpoint of the remote service
+- `serviceEndpoint` Mandatory - a string describing the logical endpoint of the remote service.
+In case of a clustered/load balanced service, the serviceEndpoint represents the common logical endpoint (e.g. registry://staging-environment/myservices/serviceA) whereas the ConnectionInfo describes the actual communication endpoint.
+As such a single serviceEndpoint can have many connections.
-- `protocolName` Optional - a string describing the protocol used (e.g. Protobuf, GIOP,...)
+- `protocolName` Optional - a string describing the protocol used (e.g. Protobuf, GIOP,...), only for display purposes

 Additionally it holds following properties describing the connection to the remote service.
 Depending on the connection type the corresponding property/properties shall be set.
 If the specific information like host/socketPath/... is not available the property channelType shall be set.

-- `host` A string specifying the hostname in case of a TCP/IP connection is used (note that OneAgent may try to resolved the hostname)
+- `host` A string specifying the hostname/IP of the server side in case of a TCP/IP connection is used (note that OneAgent may try to resolve the hostname)
 - `port` The TCP/IP port (optional)
-- `socketPath` A string specifying the UNIX domain socket path used
+- `socketPath` A string specifying the UNIX domain socket file
-- `pipeName` A string specifying the name of the Pipe used
+- `pipeName` A string specifying the name of the Pipe
-- `channelType` Specifies the channel type (e.g. TCP/IP, IN_PROCESS,... ) used.
+- `channelType` Specifies the protocol used as communication channel (e.g. TCP/IP, IN_PROCESS,... ).
 Valid values are available via [ChannelType](#channel-type-constants))

 The result of `traceOutgoingRemoteCall()` is a tracer object to be used for further operations related to this trace (see [Common characteristics of tracers](#common-characteristics-of-tracers) for details).
 As an outgoing remote call is _taggable_ a Dynatrace tag shall be created from tracer after it has been started and embedded to the remote call message content.